vives-project-xp/InteractiveCorridor/website/README.md

 Of course we have set dark theme as default 😉

+You can also go to our GitHub page and documentation page when you press the buttons at the top right of the screen.

 but here is an example of the white theme:
 ![White team](./img/HoofdpaginaWhite.webp)